 The center opened its doors in 1985.
 It was well received.
 People loved the idea of the center and felt that it was very necessary in the town since Mount Dora was know as an artist town and yet, we had no galleries or artists.
 We had some amazing exhibits and many people attended the openings.

 However, things were not so nice in the background.
 I had problems with the council's treasurer.
 Even though I was donating most of my time and I was supposed to be working 4 hours a day and ended up working full-time, and I had a toddler at the time, this woman would not pay me.
 Some of the old volunteers felt they were being replaced and didn't want to hand over their shoe boxes.
 Then the politics started.
 It was time to leave.
 I don't know why it is that all creative things start with the creatives with great ideas, then the non-creatives take it over and then it gets political.
 All the creatives run for cover.
 Then things get from bad to worse.
 The center had some very rocky years, but, after a while, it started moving towards the right direction.
 I not always agree with what goes on there since they have moved so far away from the original idea to help young artists, but, it is thriving and has become an educational center, and an art force in the community.
 It is like children, you have to let them go out in the world and hope for the best.

 In the spring of 1986, my mother in law called me and told me she had cut out a newspaper ad for a job at the Ringling Museum of Art in Sarasota.
 They were looking for an Assistant Exhibit / Graphic Designer.
 I should check it out.
 I made an appointment and my friend Michael and I headed to Sarasota.
 I met with the Chief Designer and had a wonderful portfolio review.
 We hit it off.
-By the time I got back to Mount Dora, I had a message in that I had been hired and could I start on Monday.
+By the time I got back to Mount Dora, I had a message in the "answering machine" saying that I had been hired and asking if I could start on Monday.
 I said yes.